Hesperian Health Guides

 Use an undiluted 2 ml vial of gentamicin at 40 mg per ml.

-ampicillin inject 50 mg per kilo of body weight, 4 times a day for at least 5 days,
+ampicillin inject 100 mg for every kilogram (per kg) of body weight, 2 times a day

 AND

-gentamicin inject 7.5 mg per kilo of body weight, once a day for at least 5 days.
+gentamicin inject 7.5 mg per kg of body weight, once a day for at least 5 days

 If you cannot weigh the child, dose by age:

-age 2 to 4 months inject 1.5 ml ampicillin 4 times a day, AND
+age 2 to 4 months 1.5 ml ampicillin 4 times a day, AND

-age 4 to 12 months inject 2 ml ampicillin 4 times a day, AND
+age 4 to 12 months 2 ml ampicillin 4 times a day, AND

-age 1 to 3 years inject 3 ml ampicillin 4 times a day, AND
+age 1 to 3 years 3 ml ampicillin 4 times a day, AND

-age 4 to 5 years inject 5 ml ampicillin 4 times a day, AND
+age 4 to 5 years 5 ml ampicillin 4 times a day, AND

-Note: Gentamicin is a very strong antibiotic of the aminoglycoside family that can only be given by injection.
-This drug can damage the kidneys and hearing, and therefore only should be used in emergencies.
-If the child is dehydrated (very dry mouth or not urinating) give oral rehydration drink until the dehydration is better before you give the gentamicin.
+Note: Gentamicin is a very strong antibiotic that can damage the kidneys and hearing, and should only be used in emergencies.
+If the child is dehydrated (very dry mouth or not urinating), give oral rehydration drink until signs of dehydration improve before you give the gentamicin.
 See Where There Is No Doctor, published by Hesperian, for how to make and give oral rehydration drink.

 Jaundice